List of Stranger Things characters: Will Byers

-William "Will" Byers is the younger brother of Jonathan and the youngest son of Joyce, is the shy, kind, timid, and often the most overlooked member of the party.
-In the group's Dungeons and Dragons party, Will is the wizard, but later occasionally plays the role of Dungeon Master; he is referred to as "Will the Wise".
+William "Will" Byers the younger brother of Jonathan and the youngest son of Joyce, is the shy, kind, timid, and often the most overlooked member of the party.
+In the group's Dungeons & Dragons party, Will is the wizard, but later occasionally plays the role of Dungeon Master; he is referred to as "Will the Wise".
 In season one, he vanishes somewhere near "Mirkwood" after encountering the monster that escaped through a rift to the "Upside Down", an alternate dimension discovered by the Hawkins Laboratory scientists.
 Schnapp was promoted to series regular for the second season, after recurring in the first.

 In season two, he began to experience flashbacks to his time in the Upside-Down, with visions of a large shadow monster trying to attack him.
 The monster eventually possessed Will, and was later dubbed by Dustin as "The Mind Flayer".
 Joyce, Mike, Jonathan, and Nancy were able to drive the Mind Flayer out of Will, returning him to normal.

-In season three, his friends' preoccupations with their girlfriends lead to Will feeling like the odd-man-out.
+In season three, his friends' preoccupations with their girlfriends lead to Will feeling like the odd man out.
 His link to the Mind Flayer helps the group know when it is active.
-At the end of the season, he moves out of Hawkins with Joyce, Jonathan and Eleven.
+At the end of the season, he moves out of Hawkins with Joyce, Jonathan, and Eleven.

 In season four, Will, Mike, Jonathan, and Argyle recover Eleven and help her build a sensory deprivation tank through which she can fight Vecna.
 Upon returning to Hawkins, which has been ravaged by a series of faults opened by Vecna from the Upside Down, Will begins feeling the Upside Down's influence again—recognizing Vecna as the presence he felt all along.

-Schnapp has confirmed that Will is gay and is attracted to Mike.
+Schnapp has stated that he believes that Will is gay and attracted to Mike.
 The show has hinted at this through the first three seasons, but it was made more apparent during scenes in the fourth season.
 Will tries to boost Mike's confidence that they will find Eleven as they drive to the Nina project site.
-Later, he is comforted by Jonathan who knows that Will is different mentions that he will accept him, saying "you're my brother and there is nothing in this world that will ever change that."
+Later, he is comforted by Jonathan who knows that Will is different and mentions that he will accept him, saying "You're my brother and there is nothing in this world that will ever change that."